Osaclay/alx-zero_day/0x03-git/README.md

 Just a random content in my readme file.
+Not so random after all, i just edited it.